erjank/teaching/motivation.md

     X" or "you've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they are in the wrong place, and it may prevent them from asking questions in the future.
-(This idea comes from the [Recurse Center's Social Rules][recurse-rules]).

 > **Code of Conduct Revisited**
 >